An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Introduction

+In recent years, many multiscale discretization methods have been developed and applied to the heterogeneous Helmholtz equation; for a review on numerical homogenization techniques, also addressing their application to Helmholtz problems, see~\cite{altmann_numerical_2021}.
+The localized orthogonal decomposition (LOD) method, introduced in~\cite{henning2014localized,malqvist_localization_2014}, has successfully been applied to heterogeneous Helmholtz problems with high wavenumbers~\cite{BrownGallistlPeterseim2017, Peterseim2017, PeterseimVerfuerth2020}.
+The LOD relies on a partition of the domain with coarse elements of size $H$, and basis functions that are computed using local oversampling domains of size $\ell H$.
+The approximation error is then bounded by $\mathcal{O}(H+\gamma^\ell)$ for some $0<\gamma<1$ assuming the resolution condition $H\kappa \ll 1$ and $\log(\kappa)/\ell$ bounded \cite[Theorem~5.5]{Peterseim2017}.
+More recently, even super-exponential convergence of the localization error could be shown for a variant of the LOD method in~\cite{Freese2021}.

+The heterogeneous multiscale method (HMM)~\cite{abdulle_heterogeneous_2012,e_heterogeneous_2003}, which relies on local periodicity of the media, has been extended to Helmholtz problems in~\cite{OhlbergVerfurth2018}.
+The authors show quasi-optimality in terms of a wave-number dependent quasi-optimality constant.

+Other multiscale discretization approaches are multiscale FEM (MsFEM)~\cite{BabuskaCalozOsborn1994,BabuskaOsborn1983,HouWu1997}; see also, e.g.,~\cite{EfendievHou2009} for an overview on MsFEM.
+Nearly exponential error decay has been achieved in~\cite{MaAlberScheichl2023}, using similar ideas as in the multiscale generalized finite element method (Ms-GFEM), first described in~\cite{Efendiev2013}.
+In a recent work, Chen, Hou and Wang~\cite{ChenHouWang2023} extended ideas from elliptic equations~\cite{Hetmaniuk2010,ChenHouWang2021} to the heterogeneous Helmholtz equation.
+The method in \cite{ChenHouWang2023} decomposes the solution into a microscale part, which is bounded by $\mathcal{O}(H)$, and macroscale part, which is bounded by $\mathcal{O}(H \gamma^m)$ for some $\gamma<1$ and $m$ denoting the number of local basis functions associated to the edges of a coarse partition with mesh size $H$.
+These local basis functions are computed by local oversampling.

-In domain decomposition methods, related discretizations are also often used as coarse spaces to construct preconditioners which are robust with respect to heterogeneous coefficients; see, e.g., \cite{aarnes_multiscale_2002,gander_analysis_2015,heinlein_adaptive_2019,heinlein_fully_2022} for applications to scalar elliptic problems or~\cite{buck_multiscale_2013} for linear elasticity problems.
+In domain decomposition methods, multiscale discretizations are also used as coarse spaces to construct preconditioners which are robust with respect to heterogeneous coefficients; see, e.g., \cite{aarnes_multiscale_2002,gander_analysis_2015,heinlein_adaptive_2019,heinlein_fully_2022} for applications to scalar elliptic problems, or~\cite{buck_multiscale_2013} for linear elasticity problems.
 For the application to heterogeneous Helmholtz problems, see, for instance,~\cite{bootland_geneo_2021,conen_coarse_2014,gong_domain_2020}.

-Let us also refer to \cite{Wang2011} for an optimized parallel implementation of a multifrontal solver that employs nested dissection based domain decomposition with matrix compression techniques; see \cite{Liu2022} for a recent work in the context of elliptic equations.
+Let us also refer to~\cite{Wang2011} for an optimized parallel implementation of a direct solver based on local Schur complements on a hierarchy of domain decompositions reducing the number of low-rank compression operations compared with other structured direct solvers; see~\cite{Liu2022} for a recent work in the context of elliptic equations.
 Finally, multigrid methods for the heterogeneous Helmholtz problem have been analyzed; see, e.g., \cite{Erlangga_2006}.